bereketeshete/Image-Processing/Assignment 4 - Image Compression/MATLAB implementation/readme.md

 Basic Implementation of JPEG Compression <br>
 ~~~
-Run test.m file to compress an image to JPEG <br>
+Run test.m file to compress an image to JPEG
 ~~~
 Each of the pipeline matlab functions are commented inside. <br>